gsantner/markor/README.md

 ![todotxt](doc/assets/todotxt-format.png#gh-light-mode-only)

 #### How to mark a task done?
-Done tasks are marked by a `x ` in begining of the line and can optionally be moved to a done/archive file.
+Done tasks are marked by a `x ` in beginning of the line and can optionally be moved to a done/archive file.

 #### What is a context (@)?
   With contexts you can mark a situation or place.
 You may use it to categorize your todos.
 Context is part of todo.txt format, add `@` in front of a word to create one.